 Lack of sleep

-Anemia occurs when there are too few healthy red blood cells in your body to carry the amount of oxygen your body’s organs and tissues need to work properly.
+Anemia occurs when you have too few healthy red blood cells in your body to carry the oxygen your organs and tissues need to work properly.

-Anemia can occur when your body doesn’t make enough or destroys red blood cells.
-People with heavy periods have a higher risk for anemia, too.
+Anemia can occur when the body doesn’t make enough red blood cells or destroys them.
+People with heavy periods have a

 - shortness of breath